-- a) the nature and value of integrated design practices. - b) the terminology and language necessary to communicate effectively with members of allied disciplines. - - c) technologically-based collaboration methods specific to the built environment disciplines.
-3

-- d) team work structures. - e) leadership models and - d) the dynamics of team collaboration and the impact of leadership within a team structure, the dynamics of collaboration.
-4 - ef) Student work demonstrates the ability to effectively collaborate with multiple disciplines ih developing design solutions.
+- a) the nature and value of integrated design practices.
+1 - b) the terminology and language necessary to communicate effectively with members of allied disciplines. - c) technologically-based collaboration methods specific to the built environment disciplines. - d) Students understand the dynamics of team collaboration and the distribution and structure of team responsibilities. - e) Student work demonstrates the ability to effectively collaborate with multiple disciplines in developing design solutions.